 Vendor lock-in is a thing of the past

-With composable architecture you are not tied to a single vendor, and if somehow your first choice isn't working out, you can easily switch to another, and only that little piece of the whole stack will have to be partially rewritten.
+With composable architecture, reducing vendor lock-in and fostering independent implementation of stack components, and if somehow your first choice isn't working out, you can easily switch to another, and only that little piece of the whole stack will have to be partially rewritten.

 Composable architecture allows you to implement different parts of the stack independently of each other.
 Adding new features to a monolithic app involves modifying the codebase, which is a tedious and error-prone process.
 With composable architecture, you can implement new features in isolation, and only when you are ready, you can integrate them with the rest of the stack.

-Composable architecture allows you to scale different parts of the stack independently of each other.
+Composable architecture, enhancing system reliability through its modular structure, allows for independent scaling of different stack components of each other.
 If you need to scale your website or app, you can do it independently of your serverless functions or the rest of the stack.
 The same goes for the third party APIs from different vendors; they will, at least in theory (or they may go out of business), scale independently and accommodate your usage.
 So if your ecommerce is hitting a spike this week, your vendor should accommodate and automatically scale your usage but that doesn't mean your search should go up if search usage remains constant.

 We're Composable Architecture experts

-Monogram has helped a multitude of clients with different needs from websites, apps and ecommerce architect and implement a composable solution.
+Monogram, staying abreast of evolving web development frameworks and the increasing importance of AI and machine learning in digital transformations, has helped clients architect and implement advanced composable solutions.
 We have experience with different frameworks and cloud platforms, and we can help you build a composable architecture that works for you.
 Birchbox, GoHealth and GossRV are a few great examples of successful transformation from monolithic to composable architecture.